 464. HISTORY OF DISPENSATIONALISM.
 A study of dispensational truth as seen in the several periods of church history, particularly in doctrinal development.
 Attention is given to the perverting factors that led to a denial and abandonment of the truth by organized Christianity, its persistence in isolated groups, its various forms and resurgence of the truth in true evangelicalism in modern times.
+Credited in both the department of theology and the department of history.
 Elective, two hours, spring semester, even-numbered years.
 Professor Nash.